freepentests/gists/DESIGN_PATTERNS.md

   .addTopping('pepperoni');
 ```

-Now our code just reads like plain English; we want to make a new pizza, put tomato sauce on it, then add cheese and pepperoni to the pizza.
+Now our code just reads like plain English; we want to make a new pizza, put tomato sauce on it, then add cheese and pepperoni.

-> In real-life scenarios, objects created using the builder pattern will usually be more complicated than this example.
+> In real-life scenarios, objects created using the builder pattern will usually be more complicated than the one in this example.

 ## 2. Singleton

-The singleton pattern is a creational pattern, and it is quite straightforward and easy to understand.
-It it a design pattern where a class can only have one instance.
+The singleton pattern is a creational pattern that is quite straightforward; it is a pattern where a class can only have one instance.
 It's commonly used to manage access to shared resources, such as a database connection or a file.
-There's not much else to say about the singleton pattern, so I'm just going to move on to the example now.
+There's not much else to say about the singleton pattern, so I'm just going to move on to the example.

 ### Example